nandita7krishnan/Airbnb-Shanghai-Data-PreProcessing/README.md

 Aim
 --
 Aim of the project is to prepare/clean the dataset for modelling purposes with “review_scores_rating” as the target variable.
+JMP is the software used for this purpose